lyra-stealer/funny/README.md

 # DMCA
-In case the malware devs DMCA me, this repository is available at:
+In case the malware devs DMCA me, this repository is available at: https://megaup.net/88af09653f12f6d58416482d45dd7bec/README.md

+All DMCA takedown requests will be countered as this is clear fair use.